 For extra cool points, arrive or leave by boat.

 9. Go shopping in London

 If your teen is a bit of a shopaholic, Oxford Street is probably their mecca, with the Westfields a close second.
-Nothing wrong with that, but if you've done your fair share of stints in Oxford Circus Topshop, steer them in the direction of something a little more unique.
+Nothing wrong with that, but if you've done your fair share of stints in these places, steer your teen in the direction of something a little more unique.

 London's home to plenty of markets, from the rough-and-ready Camden Market to the more arty Spitalfields, and the vintage shops around the Brick Lane area.

 If they're insistent that it's high street chains they want, might we point you in the direction of Southside Wandsworth.
 It's an indoor shopping centre a few minutes walk from Wandsworth Town station, and home to all the teen staples (Accessorize, Claire's Debenhams, Boots, H&M, JD, New Look, Primark...) but we've always found it to be far less busy than other London shopping centres.

 10. Climb to the top of Severndroog Castle